 4. Redistribute Weight

-Uneven weight distribution stresses lift columns and causes wobble.
-A monitor arm mounted to one side, a heavy PC on the left, nothing on the right — this creates asymmetric stress that your frame amplifies.
+Uneven weight distribution stresses lift columns and creates wobble.
+A monitor arm mounted to one side with nothing balancing the other creates asymmetric stress the frame amplifies.

-- Center heavy items (monitor, PC) over the frame legs, not the desktop edges
+- Center heavy items (monitor, PC) over the frame legs, not at desktop edges

 - Balance weight left-to-right as evenly as possible